The Statement of Community Involvement (SCI) sets out the council's approach to community engagement in:

 A copy of the full review of the SCI can be downloaded below.

 Although the review has found the SCI to be in need of being updated it is not considered to be creating any significant issues in its current form.
-The council are currently focusing all of its resources on progressing the Local Plan.
-This is now reaching an advanced stage with the submission of the Publication Local Plan to the Secretary of State for independent examination taking place at the end of June 2021.
+The council are currently focusing all of its resources on progressing the Places for Everyone joint Development Plan Document.
+This is now reaching an advanced stage with the submission of the plan to the Secretary of State for independent examination taking place at the end of June 2021.

 We think that in terms of the SCI, that the applicability of the proposed approach to different stages of the plan-making and planning application processes remains appropriate and comprehensible at the current time.
-We are also concerned that if we updated the SCI now it would only cause confusion as to how it relates to where we are in the existing Local Plan process.
+We are also concerned that if we updated the SCI now it would only cause confusion as to how it relates to where we are in the existing Places for Everyone process.

 It has therefore been agreed that the process of updating the SCI should not commence until the Places for Everyone has progressed further.
 A timetable for this shall be included within a future version of the council’s local development scheme.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.